How to futureproof your AML compliance programme

 So how can compliance officers be in a position to get ahead of change, rather than having to react to it?
 The answer lies in developing AML compliance programmes and best practices that evolve dynamically and are agile enough to respond to inevitable change.
 Done in the right way, improvements can directly impact profitability as well as shareholder value.
 In this piece we dive into a number of components that will help you to build a dynamic, futureproof AML compliance programme.

-analysing recent regulatory change
+Analyzing recent regulatory change

 Having dealt with the sweeping change needed to respond to the EU’s 4th Money Laundering Directive (4MLD) in 2017, banks are now faced with the significant amendments required by the 5MLD and 6MLD.
 On a global basis, there are even more regulations to observe.
 Those who adapt the quickest and with the least disruption to clients will benefit from a competitive advantage.
 Here are some of the key areas firms will have to focus on:

-accessing new global information sources
+Accessing new global information sources

-The revelations of the Paradise and Panama papers led to a global push for increased corporate transparency and many governments have mandated the creation of centralised corporate and ownership registers.
+The revelations of the Paradise and Panama papers led to a global push for increased corporate transparency and many governments have mandated the creation of centralized corporate and ownership registers.
 Regulators will fully expect firms to be using this data in their compliance process.
-But revising processes to ensure these new data sources are accessed consistently and in line with internal policies can be challenging, especially when processes for gathering and analysing data are largely manual.
+But revising processes to ensure these new data sources are accessed consistently and in line with internal policies can be challenging, especially when processes for gathering and analyzing data are largely manual.

-reduced threshold for identifying beneficial ownership
+Reduced threshold for identifying beneficial ownership

 Under 5MLD, the threshold for identification of Ultimate Beneficial Ownership will reduce down to 10% from 25% where an entity poses a significant money laundering or tax evasion risk.
 While some firms already operate at this level, those that don’t will need to update their policies as well as remediate their existing customer back book to bring KYC files in line with policy revisions.

-a growing emphasis on virtual currencies
+A growing emphasis on virtual currencies

 Regulation of the cryptocurrency space is a much debated topic.
 It’s no wonder when it’s estimated that 97% of direct bitcoin payments from criminals went to exchanges in countries with weak anti-money laundering laws.
 As a sector in its infancy, the standards for crypto AML compliance are still being defined.
 Firms offering crypto products or dealing in cryptocurrency transactions need to be able to quickly adjust to new requirements as they come into force without impacting the customer experience.

-improving the risk based approach
+Improving the risk based approach